mitre-attack/attack-datasources/README.md

 ```

 ## **How can you Consume Data Source Objects Content?**
-The idea of storing all this data using **YAML** files is to facilitate the consumption of data source objects content until we move everything to our TAXII Server.
+The idea of storing all this data using **YAML** files is to facilitate the consumption of data source objects content until we move everything to STIX.
 So, feel free to use any tool that can handle yaml files and that is available for you.
-We have prepared a Jupyter notebook using libraries such attackcti, pandas, and yaml to give you an example of how can you gather up-to-date ATT&CK knowledge and YAML files' content, so you can merge all this information.
+We have prepared a Jupyter notebook using libraries such attackcti, pandas, and yaml to give you an example of how can you gather up-to-date ATT&CK knowledge and YAML files' content.
 You can find the notebook in the following link.

 - [Adding more security context to the data source piece of ATT&CK - Notebook](https://github.com/mitre-attack/attack-datasources/blob/main/ATT&CK-Data-Sources.ipynb)

 ## **How Can You Contribute?**
 We love feedback!!
-Hopefully, the explanation of our methodology provided in this document helps you to undertand the structure of a data source object and gives you an idea on how to come up with new content.
+Hopefully, the explanation of our methodology provided in this document helps you to understand the structure of a data source object and gives you an idea on how to come up with new content.
 Take a look at the current data source objects [here](https://github.com/mitre-attack/attack-datasources/tree/main/contribution), propose or improve data relationships, components, and data sources, and submit a pull request!!

 ## Notice